-If you run a joomla or wordpress installation with mod_php, the following settings in the vhost configuration file or the "Apache directives" field in ISPConfig can be used to set stricter securitypolicys.
-This helps limit the impact of a possible hack to this websiteand protect the other sites on the server.
+If you run a Joomla or WordPress installation with mod_php, the following settings in the vhost configuration file or the "Apache directives" field in ISPConfig can be used to set a stricter security policy.
+This helps limit the impact of a possible hack to this website and protect the other sites on the server.

 disable_functions disables functions that have a potential security impact e.g. because they allow the execution of external applications.

-allow_url_fopen disables the ablity to open files via an URL.
+allow_url_fopen disables the ability to open files via an URL.

-session.save_path sets the path were php stores its session files.
-For ISPConfig 2, the path is e.g. "/var/www/webXXX/phptmp/" and for ISPConfig 3 the path is like "/var/www/clients/client1/web1/tmp/" If you dont use ISPConfig, set this path to a directory which is writable for the webserver user. the directory should be unique for every website.
+session.save_path sets the path where PHP stores its session files.
+For ISPConfig 2, the path is e.g. "/var/www/webXXX/phptmp/" and for ISPConfig 3 the path is like "/var/www/clients/client1/web1/tmp/" If you don't use ISPConfig, set this path to a directory which is writable for the webserver user. the directory should be unique for every website.

-open_basedir sets the path were php scripts are allowed to open files.
-For ISPConfig 2, the path is like "/var/www/webXXX/" and for ISPConfig 3 the path is like "/var/www/clients/client1/web1/" If you dont use ISPConfig, set this path to a the root directory of this vhost.
-With :/tmp we allow php scripts to use also the /tmp directory of the server.
+open_basedir sets the path where PHP scripts are allowed to open files.
+For ISPConfig 2, the path is like "/var/www/webXXX/" and for ISPConfig 3 the path is like "/var/www/clients/client1/web1/" If you don't use ISPConfig, set this path to the root directory of this vhost.
+With :/tmp we allow PHP scripts to use also the /tmp directory of the server.